FRANK LLOYD WRIGHT (1867-1959)

 1948 - The David I. and Christine Weisblatt House, 11185 Hawthorne Drive, Galesburg MI.
 Part of the Galesburg County Homes Development, now called The Acres.
 Bottom two photos by John Clouse.
 Sold in 2017 to the Weisblatt House LLC.

 1948 - The Della Brooks Walker House, aka the Mrs. Clinton Walker House, 26336 Scenic Road at Martin Street, Carmel CA. In 1945, she wrote to Wright asking for a house on land she owned overlooking the Pacific in Carmel.
 Addition in 1956.
-Currently owned by grandson, Wellington S. Henderson Jr, son of Mrs. Walker's daughter.
+Deeded to grandson Wellington S. Henderson Jr, son of Mrs. Walker's daughter.

 Interiors were featured in the 1959 movie "A Summer Place."
 Top photo by Julius Shulman.
 Interior photos by Raymond Neutra.